-Article 16.- CORPORATE GOVERNANCE COMMITTEE
+Article 16.- APPOINTMENTS, REMUNERATION AND CORPORATE GOVERNANCE COMMITTEE

-1.- The Corporate Governance Committee, which also includes the characteristics and duties recommended by the Unified Code for Good Governance of listed companies for the Appointment and Remuneration Committee, will consist of at least three and a maximum of six members appointed by the Board of Directors.
-All Committee members will be External Directors and at least half must be Independent Directors.
+1.- The Appointments, Remuneration and Corporate Governance Committee, which also includes the characteristics and duties recommended by the Unified Code for Good Governance of listed companies for the Appointment and Remuneration Committee, will consist of at least three and a maximum of six members appointed by the Board of Directors.
+All Committee members will be External Directors and at least two of them must be Independent Directors.